Geometric Structures on the Cochains of a Manifold: Combinatorial Star Operator

 \begin{proof} The proof is analogous to the proof of theorem~\ref{thm:starapprox}. \end{proof}

-This section ends with a discussion of convergence for compositions of the operators $\delta$, $\delta^{\ast}$, and $\bigstar$.
-We first note that $\delta$ provides a good approximation of $d$ in the sense that $\|d \omega - W \delta R \omega \|$ is bounded by a constant times the mesh.
-This follows immediately from Theorem \ref{thm:app}, using the fact that $\delta R = R d$.
-In the same way, using Theorem \ref{thm:starapprox}, $\bigstar \delta$ provides a good approximation to $\star d$.
+One might now ask further questions about convergence, say for compositions of the operators $\delta$, $\delta^{\ast}$, and $\bigstar$.
+We now discuss some of these questions.

+We first note $\delta$ provides a good approximation of $d$ in the sense that $\|d \omega - W \delta R \omega \|$ is bounded by a constant times the mesh.
+This follows immediately from theorem ~\ref{thm:app}, using the fact that $\delta R = R d$.
+In the same way, using theorem ~\ref{thm:starapprox}, $\bigstar \delta$ provides a good approximation to $\star d$.
 In summary, we have: